cognitedata/neat/docs/tutorials/data-modeling-lifecycle/overview.md

 # Overview

-!!! warning annotate "Warning"

-    This set of tutorials are work in progress, and there might be minor changes to the completed ones while others are being developed.
-We appreciate your understanding and patience.

 In this set of tutorials, we will walk you through the data modeling lifecycle and how **NEAT** can assist in the different tasks involved in the lifecycle.
 But first, let's understand what data modeling is and why it is important.